timothyvillaraza/Tweetify/README.md

-## Winner of the "Best Debut Hack" category for the 2nd H-Act 2021 hackathon
+## Winner of the “Best Debut Hack” Category for the 2nd H-Act 2021 Hackathon

 [Demonstration (Devpost Link)](devpost.com/software/tweetify-bocpdm)